TRAFFIC Logo

 In 2022, the Royal Botanic Gardens Kew and TRAFFIC were awarded funding from the UK’s Department for Environment, Food & Rural Affairs (Defra) Illegal Wildlife Trade Challenge Fund (IWTCF) for the “Harnessing technology to end the illegal trade in succulent plants” project.

 This project will provide a greater understanding of succulent plant trade dynamics to inform law enforcement strategy and action.
-Multidisciplinary research, from the use of Artificial Intelligence (AI) tools to personal interviews, will identify points of intervention and inform strategies to improve regulation and law enforcement actions.
+Multidisciplinary research, from the use of Artificial Intelligence (AI) tools, such as the big data web scraper called FloraGuard, to personal interviews, will identify points of intervention and inform strategies to improve regulation and law enforcement actions.
 Development of chemical fingerprinting and marking techniques will enable traceability and transparency in trade, while aiding the reintroduction of confiscated plants to their original locality in the wild.

 Dominique Prinsloo, TRAFFIC Project Manager